 You can give blood as long as:

-The reason you had treatment doesn't stop you giving blood.
+1. the reason you had treatment doesn't stop you giving blood, and

-The treatment was performed by an NHS professional or a Qualified Health Care Professional
+2. your treatment was performed by an NHS professional or a qualified healthcare professional

 Colonic irrigation or colonic hydrotherapy